-- 1. Imposing margin requirement on secured loans: A margin is the difference between the amount of the loan and market value of the security offered by the borrower against the loan.
+- 4. Imposing margin requirement on secured loans: A margin is the difference between the amount of the loan and market value of the security offered by the borrower against the loan.
 If the margin imposed by the Central Bank is 40%, then the bank is allowed to give a loan only up to 60% of the value of the security.
-By altering the margin requirements, the Central Bank can alter the amount of loans made against securities by the banks.
-The advantages of this instrument are manifold.
-High margin requirements discourage speculative activities with bank credit and therefore divert resources from unproductive speculative activities to productive investments.
-By reducing speculative activities, there is reduction in the fluctuation of prices. - 2.
+By altering the margin requirements, the Central Bank can alter the amount of loans made against securities by the banks. - 5.
 Moral Suasion: This is a combination of persuasion and pressure that the Central Bank applies on the other banks in order to get them to fall in line with its policy.
 This is exercised through discussions, letters, speeches and hints to banks.
 The Central Bank frequently announces its policy position and urges the banks to fall in line.
-Moral suasion can be used both for quantitative as well as qualitative credit control. - 3.
-Selective Credit Controls (SCCs): These can be applied in both a positive as well as a negative manner.
-Application in a positive manner would mean using measures to channel credit to particular sectors, usually the priority sectors.
-Application in a negative manner would mean using measures to restrict the flow of credit to particular sectors.